 • 96-sheet (12.2×3.5m) panels in city centres and on main roads

 The choice of environments and formats depends on the audience targeted by a campaign.
 Innovation in outdoor advertising has led to the rise of new formats such as digital installations.
-Digital displays including plasma screens account for a growing proportion of the market, increasing from under two per cent in 2003 to more than 10 per cent in 2010.
+Digital displays including plasma screens account for a growing proportion of the market, increasing from under two percent in 2003 to more than 10 percent in 2010.

 History of outdoor advertising and outdoor media

-Poster advertising long predates the development of a sophisticated advertising industry.
+Poster advertising long predates the development of the sophisticated advertising industry.
 Originally local in nature, the growth of road transport saw the development of poster contractors offering panels over a wider area.
 The advent of commercial television spurred consolidation of the sector and the formation of industry associations to promote Outdoor as a medium.

 marketing packages of panels made available by its members to media agencies and advertisers.

 In 1981 the Monopolies and Mergers Commission published its ‘Report on the Supply in the United Kingdom of Roadside Advertising Services’2 (the MMC report).
 The MMC report found that complex and scale monopolies of British Posters and its members had restricted competition and had led to higher prices.
 The MMC recommended that British Posters should be closed.

 Following the subsequent dissolution of British Posters in 1982, a number of specialist buyers were started by ex-employees.
 Specialist buyers are not common in other types of advertising.
 In Outdoor, however, an advertiser wishing to launch a national campaign required the services of a specialist to buy from a very large number of media owners.
 An important role of the specialist buyers was to ensure that advertising campaigns had in fact been posted.
 Today, the principal functions of the specialist buyers are to plan Outdoor campaigns and negotiate with media owners.